Chapter NineteenAs retold for Aaron Pinocchio is robbed of his gold pieces and, in punishment, is sentenced to four months in prison.

 Pinocchio's mouth opened wide.
 Not wanting to believe the Parrot's words, he began to dig away furiously at the earth.
 He dug and he dug till the hole was as big as himself, but no money was there.
 The gold coins he had buried were gone.

+In desperation, the Marionette ran to the city and went straight to the courthouse to report the robbery to the magistrate.
 "What's your complaint?" the Judge asked, who was a large Gorilla venerable with age, gold-rimmed spectacles from which the lenses had dropped out propped upon his nose.
 The reason for wearing these, he said, was that his eyes had been weakened by the work of many years.

 Pinocchio, standing before him, told his pitiful tale, word by word.
 He gave the names and the descriptions of the robbers and begged for justice.